 Koru Kayaking runs kayak trips from February through to December when weather conditions permit.
 We have start times of 10am, 1pm and 4pm.
 Times may vary due to tide times and sea conditions.
 Please book in advance to get exact times and to avoid disappointment.

 Budock Vean Hotel, Helford Passage, Mawnan Smith, Nr Falmouth, Cornwall, TR11 5LG.
 Meet us at the hotel foreshore which is TEN MINUTE stroll from the carpark.
 Here is a video – How to get to the foreshore.
 Head through the hotel past reception, down across the lawn and follow the road down to the foreshore.
 Public Transport – The No 35 Bus drops off passengers 1/4 mile from Hotel at Helford Passage and goes to Falmouth & Helston.
 You will need to disembark there and there is a 10 minute walk around the corner to the Budock Vean Hotel, whose sign you will be able to see clearly from the road.
 Walk down the driveway and follow the signs to the foreshore.
 You are welcome to walk through the hotel too and enjoy a light lunch served between 12-2pm or cream tea served between 3-5pm daily!

 Koru Kayaking strives to be sustainable and we have a policy of collecting marine litter on all our kayak trips.
-We use re-usable water bottles and our kayaks are of an excellent quality and well maintained and can be used for many years.
+Our kayaks are of an excellent quality and well maintained and can be used for many years.
 We support the charity Surfers Against Sewage and no fuel is used on the tours as the kayakers are the motors.